 As the highest academic degree conferred in recognition of scholarly and scientific expertise, a Ph.D. implies specialized expertise, broadly related knowledge, and a commitment to scholarly and scientific inquiry.
 The training program uses an apprenticeship model to impart this expertise, this knowledge, and these values.
 Students work with faculty members, under close supervision, on research programs throughout their graduate careers.
 Over time, students acquire increasing independence as researchers.
-Within this model, broad knowledge and commitment to inquiry are promoted in an integrated program that includes basic course work, seminars, colloquia, and conferences.
-Students are expected to participate fully in the intellectual life of the program and to take advantage of the many opportunities for learning in the broader university setting.
-Given that expertise, broad knowledge, and a commitment to inquiry are most valuable when they can be communicated, the program additionally places a strong emphasis on learning to communicate one's expertise and discipline knowledge.
-Student presentations of research promote the first of these goals and teaching promotes the second of these goals.
+Within this model, broad knowledge and commitment to inquiry are promoted in an integrated program that includes basic coursework, seminars, colloquia, and conferences.
+Students are expected to participate fully in the intellectual life of the program, and to take advantage of the many opportunities for learning in the broader university setting.
+Given that expertise, broad knowledge, and a commitment to inquiry are most valuable when they can be communicated successfully, the program additionally places a strong emphasis on learning to communicate one's expertise and discipline knowledge.
+Student presentations of research and teaching promote these two goals, respectively.
 Teaching experience occurs both informally, through mentorship of undergraduate student researchers and junior graduate students, and formally, through undergraduate instruction in classroom and instructional laboratory settings.
 Students receive support in developing their teaching skills through coursework, institutional resources, and faculty supervision.

 The student's most important training is learning to carry out significant publishable research under the guidance of a primary advisor.
 The advisor will assist the student in learning the diverse skills of research, writing, presenting, etc. Although all students will work under the direct apprenticeship of a primary advisor, many students may find it useful to also collaborate with other members of the faculty.